Is there an SAT or ACT requirement?

 What do you consider when selecting the 10% non-need category?

 There are approximately 30 positions available in the non-need category.
-Children of alumni (who are members in good standing of the College of the Ozarks Alumni Association) are given preferential consideration until February 15.
+Children of alumni (who are lifetime dues-paid members in good standing of the College of the Ozarks Alumni Association) are given preferential consideration until December 31 for the following academic year.
 We consider level of financial need, excellent academics and ACT scores, leadership, and service.

 Is it true there is a waiting list for admission?